wenkaiingermany/NCE_03/Lesson_02.md

 arouse one's pity / anger...

 I heard that you recently changed jobs, and you got a good raise, right?
 Congratulations!
 Thanks!
-I think the new job will be much more sarifying.
+I think the new job will be much more satisfying.